-When the first birth in a household is a multiple birth (e.g. twins), for the purposes of calculating payment values the first baby to be born (e.g. the first of two twins) would be the 'first birth' and any other babies (e.g. the second of two twins) would be 'subsequent births' (the Payment amounts section has further detail on how this would be calculated).
+When the first birth in a household is a multiple birth (e.g. twins), for the purposes of calculating payment values the first baby to be born (e.g. the first of two twins) would be the 'first birth' and any other babies (e.g. the second of two twins) would be 'subsequent births'.
+The Payment amounts section has further detail on how this would be calculated.
 However, for the purpose of these statistics, we have counted first births of multiple babies as one 'first birth'.
 Similarly, multiple births to a household that already includes children under 16 would be counted as one 'subsequent birth'.

-In the first Best Start Grant statistics publication, we derived 'first births' and 'subsequent births' from payment information.
-However, this meant it was not possible to derive whether an application was for first or subsequent birth where the application had been denied, withdrawn, authorised but not yet paid, or where an application remained pending.
 In this publication, where an application for Pregnancy and Baby payment included baby details, but no details of other dependent children, we have classed an application as being for a first birth.
-Where an application for Pregnancy and Baby payment included baby details, and also details of other dependent children, we have classed an application as a subsequent birth.
+Where an application for Pregnancy and Baby payment included baby details and details of other dependent children, we have classed an application as a subsequent birth.

-Multiple births have been derived by calculating applications for Pregnancy and Baby Payment that would have more than 1 child listed as expected.
+Multiple births have been derived by calculating applications for Pregnancy and Baby Payment that would have more than one child listed as expected.